-- All academic, sporting and play areas are of an adequate size and layout to allow access for all pupils.
-They are all on ground level except two temporary classrooms (nursery) which have a ramp to the door. - We have chairs from the occupational therapy team specially adapted to enable children to access classroom and dining room tables. - The main buildings are accessible for wheelchair users and ramps are in place to allow access to areas where there would have been a raised curb or steps. - The KS1 building has a toilet adapted for disabled users. - Visitor parking bays, nearest to reception, are made available in order to provide easier access for disabled pupils and/or parents/carers.
+- All academic, sporting and play areas are of an adequate size and layout to allow access for all pupils. - We have chairs from the occupational therapy team specially adapted to enable children to access classroom and dining room tables. - The main buildings are accessible for wheelchair users and ramps are in place to allow access to areas where there would have been a raised curb or steps. - The KS1 building has a toilet adapted for disabled users. - Visitor parking bays, nearest to reception, are made available in order to provide easier access for disabled pupils and/or parents/carers.